Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Theoretical Analysis

 \subsubsection{LP Relaxation Volume}

-Having proved that none of the separable MIP formulations is sharp, which implies that they are also not hereditarily sharp, we now turn to considering the volume of projected LP relaxations.
+Having proved that none of the separable MIP relaxations is sharp, which implies that they are also not hereditarily sharp, we now turn to consider the volume of projected LP relaxations.

 For $ L = L_1 $, the volume for the tightened sawtooth formulation~\eqref{def:sawtooth-str} is~$ \tfrac{3}{16} 2^{-2L} $, which has been shown in \cite{Beach2020-compact}.
 For general~$ L_1 $, by integrating over the overapproximation and underapproximation errors separately with the same analysis as in \cite{Beach2020-compact}, we can derive a general volume of $ \tfrac 16 2^{-2L} + \tfrac {1}{48} 2^{-2L_1} $.
 We omit the precise calculation here.
-Further, as shown in the previously mentioned article, since univariate \DNMDT yields piecewise McCormick relaxations, we obtain a relaxation volume of $ \tfrac 14 2^{-2L} $.
-Finally, we do not present the univariate NMDT volumes, as they are difficult to compute due to the \non uniform structure of the relaxation.

-In our analysis of the separable MIP formulations, we only consider the limits for $ L, L_1 \to \infty $.
+In our analysis of the separable MIP relaxations, we only consider the limits for $ L, L_1 \to \infty $.
 This allows us to evaluate the volumes independently of the underlying discretizations.
 For the additional volumes resulting from discretization errors, we refer to \cite[Appendix]{Beach2020-compact}, where the volume over the error function of the sawtooth approximation is given.
 We start with \HybS. \begin{proposition} Let $ P^{\LPtiny}_{L, L_1} $ be the LP relaxation of the MIP relaxation \HybS stated in~\eqref{eq:bin2-bin3} over the general domain $ [\xmin, \xmax] \times [\ymin, \ymax] $.
 Without the McCormick envelope constraints, the volume of the limit of the projected LP relaxation $ \lim_{L, L_1 \to \infty} \projxyz(P^{\LPtiny}_{L, L_1}) $ is $ \tfrac 16(\lx \ly^3 + \ly \lx^3) $, where $ \lx = \xmax - \xmin $ and $ \ly = \ymax - \ymin $. \end{proposition} \begin{proof} The $ \z $-values in the projected LP relaxation of~\eqref{eq:bin2-bin3} are bounded by the convex function~$ C_2^L $ and the concave function~$ C_3^U $, which are stated above in~\eqref{eq:CL2} and~\eqref{eq:CU3}, respectively.
 The volume of the projected LP relaxation~\eqref{eq:bin2-bin3} is then calculated via integration: